NSDCF/norwinalumni.org/content/distinguished-alumni/2022/index.md

 type          = "event"
-title         = "Fifth Annual Knight of Distinguished Alumni" titleAlt      = "Join Us in Celebrating a Knight of Distinguished Alumni" shortTitle    = "Knight of Distinguished Alumni" date          = 2020-02-13T12:00:00-05:00 organizer     = "Norwin Alumni & Friends Association"
+title         = "Fifth Annual Knight of Distinguished Alumni" titleAlt      = "Join Us in Celebrating a Knight of Distinguished Alumni" shortTitle    = "A Knight of Distinguished Alumni" date          = 2020-02-13T12:00:00-05:00 organizer     = "Norwin Alumni & Friends Association"
 # Remember to adjust eventDate to reflect the appropriate date and time.